Creation of a study design based on best practices for the project’s objective.

 Redundant data storage at the University of Alberta in Edmonton, Alberta.
 Calculated price guarantees data storage for 5 years.

-Expert tagging using WildTrax.
-All vocalizing taxa (birds, amphibians, mammals) are tagged using a standardized method.
+Expert tagging using WildTrax: all vocalizing taxa (birds, amphibians, mammals) are tagged using a standardized method with full species verification using artificial intelligence tools.

 Expert processing of audio data by visual scanning and tagging of the species of interest.